 Be at one with your surroundings and concentrate your efforts on seizing the present moment.
 Even a short, 10-minute stroll in nature will empty your mind for the time being – reducing your stress levels for the remainder of the day.

-I usually take this walk in the morning, right before breakfast.
-This allows me to clear my thoughts before encountering the day.
+I usually take this walk in the morning – right before breakfast.
+The stroll allows me to clear my thoughts before encountering the day.

 2. Meditate for 15 minutes

 If you’d asked me a couple of years ago, I would have laughed at the idea of meditating every day.

 Times change.
 After trying it out and failing miserably, I decided that I needed to learn what all the fuss is about.

 Thanks to constant training, I became better at gathering my thoughts – learning how to subdue my surroundings.
 After many fruitless meditation challenges, I finally started to savor the benefits.

 Don’t get me wrong, I am no guru.
 I’ve simply internalized a technique that allows me to shut down my brain and to empty my mind for a short period.